hichamtalha6/airbnb-clone-project/README.md

 - **Payments**
   - Fields: `id`, `booking_id`, `amount`, `payment_method`, `payment_date`, `status`
   - Description: Represents a transaction linked to a booking.
 Each payment is tied to one booking.

+## Feature Breakdown

+- **User Management**
+  Allows users to register, log in, and manage their profiles.
+Supports both roles: hosts (who list properties) and guests (who book properties), with secure authentication and authorization.

+- **Property Management**
+  Hosts can create, update, and manage property listings with details such as title, description, location, price, and availability.
+This enables a wide variety of accommodations to be displayed on the platform.

+- **Booking System**
+  Guests can search for available properties, make reservations for specific dates, and track their bookings.
+The system ensures that bookings are validated to avoid double reservations.

+- **Payment Integration**
+  Provides a secure way for guests to pay for their bookings.
+Handles different payment statuses (e.g., pending, completed, failed) and ensures financial transactions are safely processed.

+- **Review & Rating System**
+  Guests can leave reviews and ratings for properties they have stayed at.
+This helps build trust and transparency on the platform by allowing future guests to make informed decisions.

+- **Search & Filtering**
+  Users can search for properties based on location, price range, date availability, and other filters.
+This improves the user experience by making it easier to find suitable accommodations.

+- **Admin Dashboard (Optional Extension)**
+  Administrators can oversee users, properties, and bookings.
+This ensures proper monitoring, moderation, and management of the platform.